Don’t know what course to take? Well, let me help you.

 If you wish to take either just that exam, or start your journey through the series of above courses by taking an exam before the next step to Associate level, then Cloud Practitioner Essentials could be your choice.

 Paul entered the IT industry in 1990 contracting for ICL.
 Since then he has had a varied career as both an engineer and consultant.
 He has been involved in designing, implementing and supporting Active Directory, Exchange, SQL Server and SharePoint from small businesses to multi-national, multi-domain 50k-user-base environments.
-He joined QA over a decade ago and now specialises in the cloud – Azure, GCP and as primary focus, AWS.
-He is now the Principal Technologist within QA for Amazon Web Services.
+He joined QA over a decade ago and now specialises in the cloud – Azure, GCP and as primary focus, Amazon Web Services (AWS).
+He is now the Principal Technologist within QA for AWS.